gardener/gardener/docs/development/logging.md

 > ℹ️ Don't use zap loggers directly, always use the logr interface in order to avoid tight coupling to a specific logging implementation.

 gardener-apiserver differs from the other components as it is based on the [apiserver library](https://github.com/kubernetes/apiserver) and therefore uses [klog](https://github.com/kubernetes/klog) – just like kube-apiserver.
-As gardener-apiserver writes (almost) no logs in our coding (outside of the apiserver library), there is currently no plan for switching the logging implementation.
+As gardener-apiserver writes (almost) no logs in our coding (outside the apiserver library), there is currently no plan for switching the logging implementation.
 Hence, the following sections focus on logging in the controller and admission components only.

 ## Structured Logging